 - Regular Hirers will be invoiced monthly in arrears and payment terms are strictly 14 days from the date of invoice.

 - For wedding receptions and longer hires the rates are to be agreed separately with the Bookings Secretary.
 Marquees subject to separate agreement.
 The Hirer is responsible for obtaining 3rd Party Liability Insurance and provide a copy of the Insurance/Certificate

 - Hirers may cancel bookings by giving at least 2 weeks notice.

 - Cancellations made with less than 2 weeks notice are liable to a payment of the whole hiring charge.

-The Management Committee reserves the right to cancel any booking by giving notice in writing and returning the hiring charge and deposit, should the purpose of hiring the Hall be in any way improper or unauthorised, or should the building be required as a Polling Station, or in a case of force majeure.
+The Management Committee reserves the right to cancel any booking by giving notice in writing and returning the hiring charge, should the purpose of hiring the Hall be in any way improper or unauthorised, or should the building be required as a Polling Station, or in a case of force majeure.
 The Management Committee shall not be liable to pay to the Hirer any money/loss incurred by the cancellation.